 Welcome to CompuCell3D

-We are pleased to announce new version 4.2.5 of our software CompuCell3D.
-This release includes multiple bug fixes and new features.
+We are pleased to announce new version 4.3.1 of our software CompuCell3D.
+This release includes multiple improvements, speedups and and bug fixes.
 For more info, and to download the latest version, visit the Downloads page.

 Improvements and new features

 - Faster 2D Solvers with better multi-cpu scalability

 - Ability to intercept cell inventory and cell type changes (as they occur) in Python

 - Added ability to pause simulation at specified intervals